 St. Andrews United Church

 In the late 1850s a division occurred within the Presbyterian Church in Harvey, and as a result, the majority of the congregation left the old church and built a new one on the site of the present St. Andrews Church.
 On Christmas Eve, 1895, this church burned down.
 A new church was quickly built on the same spot, and was dedicated on January 24, 1897.
 In 1925 it became the property of the United Church of Canada after a vote was taken by congregation Sunday Service is at 10:30 am.
 There is Sunday school to which children of three years of age and older are welcome.
-Sunday school picnics are an annual event.
-For more information about the Saint Andrews United Church go to www.standrewsharvey.ca
+For more information about the Saint Andrews United Church go to https://standrewsunitedharvey.com/ or on Facebook at https://www.facebook.com/StAndrewsHarvey

 Knox Presbyterian Church